 (b) Nonstandard hand signals.
 When using nonstandard hand signals, the signal person, operator, and lift director must contact each other prior to the operation and agree on the nonstandard hand signals that will be used.

-(4) Signals other than hand, voice or audible signals may be used where the employer demonstrates that the signals provided are at least equally effective communications as voice, audible, or standard method hand signals.
+(4) Signals other than hand, voice or audible signals may be used where you demonstrate that the signals provided are at least equally effective communications as voice, audible, or standard method hand signals.

 (5) Use and suitability.